Breeze0806/go-etl/datax/plugin/writer/postgres/README.md

 #### writeMode

-- Description: Write mode. "insert" represents writing data using the insert into method, while "copyIn" represents writing data using the copy in method.
+- Description: Write mode. "insert" represents writing data using the `insert into` method, "copyIn" represents writing data using the `copy in` method, "upsert" represents writing data using the `insert into ... on conflict ... do update set ... `method.
 - Required: No
 - Default: insert